sjt4825/MCA-2022/README.md

 The revised MEI data with the score can be found [here](week7meta.html).

 I was not able to finish the formatting section of the task so the text is not in good shape.
-The score does not seem to appear on the webpage when the auth.uri attribute is included in the MEI file.
+The score does not seem to appear on the webpage when the auth.uri attribute is included in the seriesStmt section ofthe MEI file.

 # Week 8
 [Back to top of page](https://sjt4825.github.io/MCA-2022/#lab-portfolio)